peter88213/mdnov_novx/README.md

   Other formatting is not converted.
 - *novx* language information, comments, footnotes, and endnotes are lost.

+## Feedback

+Post a message in the [mdnovel discussions forum](https://github.com/peter88213/mdnovel/discussions/).

 ## License

 This is Open Source software, and *mdnov_novx* is licensed under GPLv3.
 See the